What is an EICR?

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 came into force on 1 June 2020.
 It and applies to all tenancies created on or after that date in England from 1 July 2020.

-The regulation requires landlords to have electrical installations in their properties inspected every 5 years.
-The test must be conducted by a qualified and competent person.
+The regulation requires residential properties to have a safety check on the electrical installations in their properties inspected every 5 years.
+A qualified and competent person must conduct the test.

 Landlords must give a copy of the electrical safety report to their tenants and the local authority if asked.

-Most landlords check their installations regularly by using qualified electrical engineers to provide a safe home for their tenants.
-Visual inspection of the light fittings, sockets, fuse board and electrical wiring will indicate if the property has unsafe electrics.
+Most landlords regularly check their installations using qualified electrical engineers to provide a safe home for their tenants.
+Visual inspection of the light fittings, sockets, fuse board and wiring will indicate if the property has unsafe electrics.

-NAPIT has provided guidance on the requirements to aid landlords to better understand the EICR legislation, its requirement and implementation.
+NAPIT has provided guidance on the requirements to aid landlords in better understanding the EICR legislation, its requirement, and its implementation.